 - Completed and/or updated Hill College Apply Texas Admissions Application.
-Refer to www.hillcollege.edu for the online application. - Submit HESI test scores to the Health Sciences Office.
-Minimum Passing Scores: Composite scores 60%, Math 55%, and Reading 65%. - Completed Echocardiography Program Application.
-Applications may be printed online or picked up in the Health Science Department. - Submit all official college transcripts to the Hill College Health Science Department showing completion of the following pre-requisites course with a "C" or better: - ✓ HITT 1305 Medical Terminology I
+Refer to www.hillcollege.edu for the online application. - O Submit HESI test scores to the Health Sciences Office.
+Minimum Passing Scores: Composite scores 60%, Math 55%, and Reading 65%. - o Completed Echocardiography Program Application.
+Applications may be printed online or picked up in the Health Science Department. - o Submit all official college transcripts to the Hill College Health Science Department showing completion\\ of the following pre-requisites course with a "C" or better: - ✓ BIOL 2420 Microbiology